luker983/nsa-codebreaker-2019/task3/README.md

 Address: 54.197.185.236
 ```

 Just a wild guess, the XMPP chat server is probably `chat.terrortime.app` and the auth server is `register.terrortime.app`.
+Plugging those IPs into Codebreaker works and we have solved the third task!